andycranston/rpn/README.md

 Typing `dropall` will remove all the numbers from the stack.

-Typing `..` (two period/full stop characters) will print all the numbers currently on stack.
+Typing `..` (two period/full stop characters) will print all the numbers currently on the stack.
 The most recently added number (i.e. the number on top of the stack) is printed first.

 # The rpn.bat file